 The mission of Providence Christian College as a Reformed Christian institution is to equip students to be firmly grounded in biblical truth, thoroughly educated in the liberal arts, and fully engaged in their church, their community and the world.
 In keeping with mission and educational goals of the college, students are expected to complete a significant cross-cultural experience during their four years at Providence as a requirement for graduation.
-A significant cross-cultural experience should be of sufficient duration that the student is able to interact with and get to know the people in the culture with which he/she is interacting.
-The experience should also encourage the student to reflect on what he/she has learned about another culture, how this learning has caused him/her to evaluate his/her own cultural understanding, and how a Christian perspective has grown as a result of the experience.
-Mere tourism is not adequate.
-A significant cross-cultural experience will not only involve preparation and but also serious reflection.
+The cross-cultural experience should be of sufficient duration that the student is able to personally interact with people of a different culture.
+The experience should also encourage the student to reflect on what was learned about another culture, how this experience has shaped the student's understanding of his or her own culture, and how a Christian perspective on cultural differences has grown as a result of the experience.
+Mere tourism is not adequate; academic preparation should precede and thoughtful reflection should follow the experience.

-A cross cultural experience involves interaction with a cultural or ethnic community distinct from the student's own.
+A cross cultural experience involves interaction with a cultural or ethnic community outside of the dominant American culture.
 This requirement may be met by one of the following options:

-- 1) Cumulative three-week internship, ministry, volunteer, or mission experience in another culture.
-This could include an experience in a multi-cultural setting-an urban setting such as central Los Angeles, a rural setting, areas affected by hurricane or other disaster, a ministry of a church to another culture, an experience in another country such as neighboring Mexico, etc. - 2) A May term with an expressly cross-cultural purpose. - 3) A term (quarter or semester) of study abroad through a program accredited by another college or university. - 4) A proposal made by the student for a cross-cultural experience that meets the basic criteria above, that is approved by the academic advisor, and that is validated by a director, supervisor, or minister who knows the work of the student.
+- 1) Cumulative three-week internship, ministry, or volunteer experience in another culture.
+This could include an experience in a multi-cultural setting-an urban setting such as central Los Angeles, a rural setting, areas affected by hurricane or other disaster, a ministry of a church to another culture, an experience in another country such as neighboring Mexico, etc. - 2) A May term approved for cross-cultural experience credit. - 3) A term (quarter or semester) of study abroad through a program accredited by another college or university. - 4) A proposal made by the student for a cross-cultural experience that meets the basic criteria above, that is approved by the academic advisor, and that is validated by a director, supervisor, or minister who knows the work of the student.